wl-datamapping/graph-cli/README.md

     ```bash
     yarn codegen
     ```
 7. Develop your `mapping.ts` against these generated types.
+If you haven't developed your mappings yet, you can head to [The Getting Started Doc](https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md#34-write-your-mappings).
 8. Build the subgraph with one of
     ```sh
     yarn build      # Will drop the results in dist/